 Are properties in long ‘hold period' suburbs a better investment?

 A ‘hold period' is a calculation which measures the time period between sales, expressed in years.
 Suburbs with long ‘hold periods' are long established desirable areas with good infrastructure.
-This week we continue the series and look at suburbs in Melbourne with some of the longest ‘hold periods'.
-Melbourne's average hold period is 9.6years.
-The Melbourne suburbs examined this week are:
+This week we look at suburbs in Darwin with some of the longest ‘hold periods'.
+The Darwin suburbs examined this week include:

 Plus coverage of:

 - In an interview with CommSec economist, Savanth Sebastian speaks about the latest housing finance figures and the outlook for the property sector.

 - This weeks Tax Tip looks at co-ownership of rental properties and how this is treated when doing your tax.